mozzarellaV8/agora-marketplace/readme.md

 It can't be assumed that every crawl represents a complete day's listings; the market itself would be down at seemingly random times to address server or security issues.
 Many pages (> 10,000) were removed during the extraction process because they were blank - too many requests had been made to the server.
 Gwern himself has made clear that it's best to consider his crawls a lower-bound for market activity.

 But maybe the best reason these plots are spurious is that ordinary least squares regression isn't exactly suited for count data or time series modeling.
+Violating a few assumptions here.

 ![](plots/RDraft/pgDist-lm-vendor-01.png)